jonlok/project1-game/README.md

 -each player has to choose 3 to click on

--whoever discovers 50 pineapples first wins
+-whoever discovers more than 30 pineapples first wins